skyvers/skyve-dev-guide/_pages/appendix.md

 These instructions apply to a standalone server installation of Wildfly 16 on Windows server connecting to Microsoft SQL Server.

-- [download](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and install the latest JDK
+- [download](http://www.oracle.com/technetwork/java/javase/downloads/) and install the JDK 11+
-- create a SYSTEM "JAVA_HOME" system environment variable and set it to where you installed the JDK to (`C:\Program Files\Java\jdk1.8.0_211` by default, substitute with correct Java version path)
+- create a SYSTEM "JAVA_HOME" system environment variable and set it to where you installed the JDK to (`C:\Program Files\Java\jdk11` by default, substitute with correct Java version path)
 - [download](http://wildfly.org/downloads/) Wildfly 16.x Final
   - extract to C:\wildfly
 - [download](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server?view=sql-server-2017) and copy the sql server driver jar and module.xml (below) to `C:\wildfly\modules\system\layers\base\com\microsoft\sqlserver\main`